Map | 29 Miles | 3 Locks | Short Break

 Two miles further along Well Creek we cross the Middle Level Main Drain, the waters of which are pumped out to sea by an array of large pumps.
 After this you cruise through open countryside and the village of Nordelph before arriving at Salter’s Lode Lock.

 After you have transversed the tidal reach to Denver you are on the Ely section of the Great Ouse.
-At Denver there are moorings near the Jenyns Arms pub and in the village is Denver Windmill.
+At Denver there are moorings near the Jenyns Arms pub and a walk into the village is Denver Windmill & cafe.
 Also from here, if you have time to spare, you can go through the new lock into the Relief Channel to visit Downham Market where visitor moorings are provided.

 River Wissey Junction